 Dependents can have a large impact on taxes — not just from the exemption for dependents and the ability to claim Head of Household filing status, but also through tax credits such as the Child Tax Credit, the Child and Dependent Care Tax Credit, and the Earned Income Tax Credit.
 Both the qualification and the amount of potential credit are affected by the dependents that you can claim.

-When more than one person (parents or otherwise) are claiming the same dependent and there is no custody, divorce, or separation agreement outlining who may claim the exemption, the IRS has a series of tie-breaker rules used to determine whose claim is accepted and whose is rejected.
+When more than one person (parents or otherwise) is claiming the same dependent and there is no custody, divorce, or separation agreement outlining who may claim the exemption, the IRS has a series of tie-breaker rules used to determine whose claim is accepted and whose is rejected.
 In order, these rules are: